-If you are a VA driver that has received a ticket in southern New Jersey you should call my office at 856-432-4113 or contact me through this site for a free consultation regarding your ticket to see what strategy works best for you.
+If you are a VA driver that has received a ticket in Burlington, Camden, Gloucester, Salem or Cumberland County, New Jersey, have decided you need a lawyer to represent you, and are ready to take action, call my office right away at 856-432-4113 or contact me through this site for a free consultation regarding your ticket to see what strategy works best for you.

 Most matters can even be resolved without you appearing, so you can save the expense of traveling to New Jersey.
 You owe it to yourself to look into it.